EricAgyemang/Finite-Sampling-Repo/README.md

 the sense that characteristics of interest in the population can be estimated from the sample with a known degree of accuracy.

-1.*Observation unit:* An object on which a measurement is taken.
+•*Observation unit:* An object on which a measurement is taken.
 This is the basic unit of observation, sometimes called an element.
 In studying human populations, observation units are often individuals.

-2.*Target population:* The complete collection of observations we want to study.
+•*Target population:* The complete collection of observations we want to study.
 Defining the target population is an important and often difficult part of the study.

-3.*Sampled population:* The collection of all possible observation units that might have been chosen in a sample; the population from which the sample was taken.
+•*Sampled population:* The collection of all possible observation units that might have been chosen in a sample; the population from which the sample was taken.

-4.*Sampling unit:* A unit that can be selected for a sample.
+•*Sampling unit:* A unit that can be selected for a sample.
 We may want to study individuals, but do not have a list of all individuals in the target population.
 Instead, households serve as the sampling units, and the observation units are the individuals living in the households.

-5.*Sampling frame:* A list, map, or other specification of sampling units in the population from which a sample may be selected.
+•*Sampling frame:* A list, map, or other specification of sampling units in the population from which a sample may be selected.
 For a telephone survey, the sampling frame might be a list of all residential telephone numbers in the city.
 For a survey using in-person interviews, the sampling frame might be a list of all street addresses.

-6.*Selection bias:* This occurs when some part of the target population is not in the sampled population, or, more generally, when some population units are sampled at a different rate than intended by the investigator.
+•*Selection bias:* This occurs when some part of the target population is not in the sampled population, or, more generally, when some population units are sampled at a different rate than intended by the investigator.
 For example, if a survey designed to study household income omits transient persons, the estimates from the survey of the average or median household income are likely to be too large.

-7.*A sample of convenience"* It is often biased, since the units that are easiest to select or that are most likely to respond are usually not representative of the harder-to-select or nonresponding units.
+•*A sample of convenience"* It is often biased, since the units that are easiest to select or that are most likely to respond are usually not representative of the harder-to-select or nonresponding units.